hertze/Swedish-Pixels/_posts/2010-07-06-comments-are-dying.markdown

 I decided to remove comments from Swedish Pixels for the foreseeable future.
 Having a website in Swedish, about obscure topics such as running, life style design and other miscellany never attracted that much discussion anyway.

 John Gruber recently had to--once more--[defend his decision to not offer comments on Daring Fireball][1].
 He claims they don't fit with the vision he has for his site.
-Venerable gentlemen of the internet, such as [John Hicks][3], [Derek Powazek][2] and [Shaun Blanc][4] joined the discussion.
+Venerable gentlemen of the internet, such as [John Hicks][3], [Derek Powazek][2] and [Shawn Blanc][4] joined the discussion.
 They explained how omitting comments changes the tone of a website and makes it a more personal outlet.
 Hicks also points to the reality of pestering spam comments, an ever growing irritation.

 I find *allowing* comments makes me *want* comments, which makes me *write to attract* comments.
 That never ends well.
 Back in 2004, when a predecessor of Swedish Pixels was born, I much too often wrote inflammatory posts on controversial subjects, just to make visitors respond.
 I blush when I think about it.